What Every Woman Needs To Know About Fertility Struggles, From A Doctor

 Take for example my 33-year-old patient who wanted to get pregnant but had irregular periods and was unable to time when she was ovulating.
 We diagnosed her with insulin resistance and food sensitivities to gluten and dairy.
 When she cut out these foods and balanced her blood sugar, her periods became regular and she got pregnant easily.

-Another example is a 29-year-old patient who had a miscarriage.
+Another example is a 29-year-old patient who suffered pregnancy loss.
 We learned through our routine testing—testing her OB-GYN hadn’t done—that she had low thyroid function.
 We helped her optimize her thyroid with a natural thyroid hormone, and she got pregnant two months later, this time keeping the pregnancy and having a healthy baby boy.

 A third example is a woman in her late 30s who hadn’t had her period in two years.
 In addition her AMH—antimullerian hormone—was low and so she had little egg reserve.
 She was possibly not even a candidate for egg harvesting and IVF.
 She was also told she was probably in early menopause.
 We tested her and found that not only was she not in early menopause, but she had high prolactin levels, a hormone that is usually associated with breast milk production and had shut down her menstrual cycle.
 With a medication to lower prolactin and progesterone support, she was able to get her cycle back and conceive on her own.